 Linking Hebrew exegesis with the exposition of the Old Testament, the instruction in this course focuses on the exegesis of different types of Old Testament literature and the preparation of relevant expository sermons from those texts.
 It explores, in depth, the theological implications of the Old Testament and its application for contemporary audiences.
 Students will prepare and preach at least two sermons based on different sections of the Old Testament.
 Evaluations will be offered by the students and the instructor.
-Prerequisite: HOM 612 Expository Preaching of New Testament Texts.
+Prerequisites: OT 502 Learning Hebrew and Its Grammar or OT 505 Basic Hebrew Bible Interpretation; and HOM 612 Expository Preaching of New Testament Texts.
 Offered fall semesters.
 Three hours.